 The mill as seen from the road Image: Michael Harpur

 The mill, however, is by far Eling's most remarkable historic feature.
 A tide mill has operated in Eling since it was first recorded in Domesday over nine centuries ago.
-However, these might not have been Eling's first mills, as it is believed that the Romans had a mill here as early as the 3rd century.
+However, these might not have been Eling's first mills, as the Romans are believed to have had a mill here as early as the 3rd century.
 Therefore, the tradition of milling in Eling could span nearly two millennia.
 The mills have been rebuilt multiple times over the centuries, but all have used similar processes and principles.
 Eling's current mill was rebuilt in the 1770s after a storm and flooding damaged the previous structure.
-The milling machinery dates from 1892, when the old wooden undershot wheels and main gearing were replaced by cast iron wheels, axles, and gears.
+The milling machinery dates from 1892, when the old wooden undershot wheels and main gearing were replaced with cast-iron wheels, axles, and gears.
 Powered by the tides of Southampton Water and Bartley Water, in its heyday, with both waterwheels running and all four sets of stones operating across both tide cycles, it could produce up to 4 tonnes of flour a day.

 The section of the mil in which Eling Sailing Club is locatedImage: Michael Harpur

-This was far more grain than local farms could supply, making Eling Quay a bustling hub of trade and sometimes illicit activity, including shipbuilding and timber trading from the New Forest.
+This was far more grain than local farms could supply, making Eling Quay a bustling hub of trade and, at times, illicit activity, including shipbuilding and timber trade from the New Forest.
 Barges from eastern England delivered grain through Southampton Water, along the River Test into Eling Creek, and directly to the mill.
-The quays were closely linked with ship and boat building.
+The quays were closely linked to shipbuilding and boatbuilding.
 Between 1808 and 1814, the Warwick family built six ships for the Royal Navy at Eling.
-The industry relied heavily on the abundance of timber from the New Forest.
+The industry relied heavily on the New Forest's abundant timber.
 It was also a centre for illegal timber dealings, unlawfully taken from the forest, and a well-known smugglers' haven.

 Original cast-iron wheels from 1892 still remaining in operationImage: Mike Pendrich via CC BY SA 2.0